Q1hub/qMINT-qUSD/README.md

 ### Secondary Reserve (day-to-day backing)
 - Target: **1000% collateralization varaible**
-- If the requirements dectease the system automatically send excess collateral that is released gets split **100%**:
+- If the requirements decrease the system automatically send excess collateral that is released gets split **100%**:
   - 100%% → Tertiary Reserve